-The State Bar certifies legal specialists who have gone beyond the standard licensing requirements.
+The State Bar certifies attorneys as specialists who have gone beyond the standard licensing requirements.

 The State Bar’s Board of Legal Specialization must approve each attorney’s application.
 Organizations whose certification program is State Bar-accredited can also certify attorneys, but their certification requirements must equal or exceed those of the State Bar of California’s program.

-Once certified, attorneys must maintain their certification by completing and reporting 36 hours of education every three years along with their MCLE compliance group.
+Once certified, specialists must maintain their certification by completing and reporting ongoing tasks and experience by every five years.
+They must also report 36 hours of education every three years along with their MCLE compliance group.

-Certified specialists in Compliance Group 2 (last names beginning with H-M upon admittance) are due to report compliance of the 36 hours of legal specialist education requirement by Feb.
-1, 2018.
+Certified specialists in Compliance Group 1 (last names beginning with A-G upon admittance) are due to report compliance of the 36 hours of legal specialist education requirement by Feb.
+1, 2019.

 Certified specialists in Compliance Group 3 (last names beginning with N-Z upon admittance) are due to report compliance of the 36 hours of legal specialist education requirement by Feb.
 1, 2020.